 The McDowell Sonoran Preserve is the fourth largest urban preserve in the world.
 With over 225+ miles of trails, you can find one that suites everyone in your group.
 You’ll be up close and personal with stunning Sonoran Desert plants, including the famous Saguaro cactus.

 If you’re a thrill-seeker, explore the desert’s rugged terrain in an ATV or UTV, or let someone else do the driving and take a Hummer Tour!
-Both Stellar Adventures and Green Zebra offer tours daily.
-You’ll cover many miles of desert in just two hours.
+Stellar Adventures offers tours daily and you’ll cover many miles of desert in just two hours.

 Housed in a gas station and featured on the Food Network show “Diners, Drive-ins and Dives,” The Thumb is a must-stop following a sunrise hike.
 We promise you – gas station barbecue is a really good thing.